The Big MAT Book: Courseware for Audio & Multimedia Engineering

 Space and gestural interaction, transducers and sensors, Arduino-like microcontrollers

-Volume 2: Audio Software (MAT Digital Audio Programming 6-part Series)
+Volume 2: Audio Software (Digital Audio Programming 6-part Series)

 A. Sound IO and Streaming APIs